nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Examples**:

-- `list` followed by `delete person 2` deletes the 2nd person in the address book.
+- `list` followed by `delete person 2` deletes the second person in the list.
-- `find Betsy` followed by `delete person 1` deletes the 1st person in the results of the `find` command.
+- `find Betsy` followed by `delete person 1` deletes the first person in the results of the `find` command.

 <br>